ULabanieh/CLA-Final-Project/README.md

 ---

+## Reproducibility

+To ensure consistent and reproducible results across model training runs, random seeds were fixed for Python, NumPy, and PyTorch.
+Additionally, all stochastic algorithms such as train-test splitting and Random Forest were initialized with a fixed random state.

+---

 ## Data Loading and Initial Exploration

 The project began by setting up the repository structure and initializing a Jupyter Notebook to support exploratory analysis and model development.
 The Utrecht housing dataset (`Utrechthousinghuge.csv`) was downloaded and loaded into a pandas DataFrame.

 Link to the original dataset in Kaggle: https://www.kaggle.com/datasets/ictinstitute/utrecht-housing-dataset/data

 Initial inspection steps were performed to understand the structure of the dataset, including the number of observations, available features, and data types.
 A preview of the data confirmed that each row represents an individual property listing and that the dataset is suitable for a supervised regression task.

 ---

-## Data Cleaning
+## Data Preprocessing

 The dataset required minimal cleaning prior to modeling.
 A duplicate check was performed to ensure that no repeated property listings were present.
-It was observed that two listings shared the same `id` value despite having different property characteristics and prices.
+It was observed that a small number of listings shared the same `id` value despite having different property characteristics and prices.
 This suggests that the identifier does not uniquely represent a single property.
 As a result, the `id` column was removed and not used in the modeling process.

 All features were already provided in numerical format, with categorical characteristics encoded as binary variables where applicable.
 This significantly reduced preprocessing complexity and allowed the focus to shift quickly toward feature preparation and model development.